mattevooo/EnchantedPaper/docs/enchantedpaper.yml.md

 `files-to-sync-on-startup` or `files-to-sync-in-real-time`.

 `files-to-only-upload-on-server-stop`
-Only upload these files to the MultiPaper-Master when the server stops instead of whenever the file is written to.
+Only upload these files to the EnchantedPaper-Master when the server stops instead of whenever the file is written to.

 `files-to-sync-in-real-time`